 - Top with a dab of Vegenaise and a jalapeno or strawberry slice (or any topping you enjoy).

-Using a very sharp knife, slice the roll in half and the halves in half and the quarters in half until you have 8 equal pieces.
+- Million Dollar Tip: Use a very sharp knife.
+Slice the roll in half and the halves in half and the quarters in half until you have 8 equal pieces.
 Remember: slice don’t saw the pieces.

-Use a bamboo mat to make rolling the sushi easier.
-They are inexpensive and widely available in supermarkets, kitchen stores or online (affiliate link).
+- Sushi Rolling Tips: Use a bamboo mat to make rolling the sushi easier.
+They are inexpensive and widely available in supermarkets, kitchen stores or online.
 You can roll sushi by hand or using a clean kitchen towel if you don't have a bamboo mat.

-Storage and Leftovers - sushi is best served as fresh as possible!
+Veggie sushi rolls are best served as fresh as possible!
 Same day ensures best texture and flavors.
 Because this sushi is made without fish though, the sushi can be stored for one day in the fridge with good success.

 Spicy Soy Sauce – stir a blob of wasabi into your soy sauce.